 Adoptee Support or Social Groups

 The exploration of adoption and identity is a lifelong process.
 It will likely change as your child gets older and their worldview expands, which is all the more reason to build a solid support foundation now.
-Spence-Chapin offers parent coaching and counseling services, Lifebook workshops, mask-making workshops, Adoption Mentorship, and other community programs to support adoptees and their families.
+Spence-Chapin offers parent coaching, counseling services and other community programs to support adoptees and their families.

 To learn more about programs and services that support your adopted tween or teen, please contact us at firstname.lastname@example.org or 646-539-2167.